Once you and your partner make a separation agreement, you may choose to file it with the court.

 You can do this at any time as long as your separation agreement hasn't been changed by a court order or by a new separation agreement.

-To file your separation agreement, attach it to Form 26B: Affidavit for Filing Domestic Contract or Paternity Agreement, and take it to the courthouse.
+Fill out Form 26B: Affidavit for Filing Domestic Contract or Paternity Agreement, and attach your current separation agreement to it.

-You can file your separation agreement at the Ontario Court of Justice or the Family Court branch of the Superior Court of Justice.
-You cannot file your separation agreement at a Superior Court of Justice that doesn’t have a Family Court branch.
+You have to file Form 26B and your separation agreement at the Ontario Court of Justice or the Family Court branch of the Superior Court of Justice.
+You cannot file your separation agreement at a Superior Court of Justice that doesn't have a Family Court branch.

 Some of the reasons to file your separation agreement with the court are so:

-- The court can enforce the agreement.
+- The court can enforce the support terms of your agreement.
 This means the court can order you and your partner to follow it.

 - A government agency, called the Family Responsibility Office can enforce support.